Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 ### 2.1.
 Voting Analogy

-It is like a voting system, where each token acts as a "voter" in a poll to decide which repose-token will be the next in the sequence.
+Attention scores work similarly to a voting system, where each token acts as a "voter" in a poll to decide which response-token will be the next in the sequence.<br/>
-Each voter (token) casts their vote, but the votes do not have the same weight: some tokens have a higher "weight" (higher attention score) and, therefore, their opinion weighs more in the final decision.
+Each voter (token) casts their vote, but the votes do not have the same weight: some tokens have a higher "weight" (higher attention score) and, therefore, their opinion weighs more in the final decision.<br/>
 This "weighted voting" happens in each layer of the Transformer and is dynamically recalculated as the sequence is processed.

 ---